 A number of programs, supports and services exist in schools and communities to help children and students become engaged and successful learners.
 This section highlights the learning commons, learning and technology, guidance and counselling, and collaborative service delivery.
 Those responsible for the implementation of education programs and the operation of schools must consider a number of matters related to the provision of a welcoming, caring, respectful and safe learning environment for students.
-Information is given about HIV/AIDS in educational settings, human sexuality education, the use of human tissue and fluid in educational programming, controversial issues and notice under section 50.1 of the School Act.
+Information is given about the duty to report when it is believed that a child is in need of intervention, human sexuality education, the use of human tissue and fluid in educational programming, controversial issues and notice under section 50.1 of the School Act.